nithyadeepthi/atomtest/_drafts/nithyas-firstmkdoc.markdown

 ---

 # The man whom I admire
-  I can't say a single name, but there are many!
+  I can't say a single name, there are many!
 You might be confused, I shall explain!

 ## Tagore
-  Let's start with my favorite quote
+  He is the first; let's start with my favorite quote from him:
   **Faith is the bird that feels the light when dawn is still dark**

   Another one comes there